siyuan-note/user-guide-en_US/3 FAQs.md

 ## Do you plan to support plugins?
 {: id="20201224120448-yq5ziln"}

-Siyuan Note supports ((20201004194026-s8h2cog "Use on browser")),  which can be extended by browser plug-ins.
+SiYuan supports ((20201004194026-s8h2cog "Use on browser")),  which can be extended by browser plug-ins.
 We are looking forward to other developers writing browser plug-ins for SiYuan.
 With the gradual provision of ((20201227201751-gv0fpx2 "Kernel API")) , we will introduce a plug-in mechanism in the future.
 {: id="20201224120448-hn7uqj1"}

 ## Why is pit.exe reported as a Trojan virus?